aukletio/Auklet-Releaser-C/README.md

 1. Install Docker for Mac Beta.
 1. Build your environment with `docker-compose build`.
-1. To run the release locally, run `docker-compose run release`.
+1. To run the release locally, run `docker-compose run auklet /makeRelease`.
-1. To run the wrapper locally, run `docker-compose run wrapper`.
+1. To run the wrapper locally, run `docker-compose run auklet /runWrapper`.